Oscar Gonzalez Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The Mariners pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff last season ranked 12th in the big leagues.

 - The Mariners' 3.59 team ERA ranked eighth among all MLB pitching staffs.

-- Mariners pitchers combined to surrender 186 total home runs at a clip of 1.1 per game (24th in baseball).
+- Mariners pitchers combined to allow 186 total home runs at a clip of 1.1 per game (24th in baseball).

-- In his last appearance on Tuesday, Oct.
-11, the 25-year-old right-hander, started and went 5 1/3 innings against the Houston Astros.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old lefty, started and went seven innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.